If you own a Poodle, a Bichon Frise, or any other thick-haired breed, you might have noticed massive hair growth in his ears.

-As a guide here are probable reasons why a dog can shake its head repeatedly after having his ears plucked.
+As a guide, here are probable reasons why a dog can shake its head repeatedly after having its ears plucked.

 1. An Allergic Reaction To The Cleaner

-Before plucking the ears, it is a good idea to use a dog-safe cleanser to loosen the dirt, get rid of debris and wax, and prevent the growth of micro-organisms.
+Before plucking the ears, it is a good idea to use a dog-safe cleaner to loosen the dirt, get rid of debris and wax, and prevent the growth of micro-organisms.

 Speaking of the cleaner, if you use too much of it (even if the dog is not allergic), your dog will try shaking his head to get rid of it.

 2. Inappropriate Plucking Method

 There’s a lot that happens during grooming.
 First, you have to sit the dog down and try all you can to make him comfortable.
 This alone can be a real battle.

 3. Prior Infection

 Infection is also another major cause of dog shaking among dogs.

 Oftentimes, canines with prior infections are the ones that suffer when it comes to ear plucking.